kilin-math/kilin-math.github.io/_posts/2025-03-17-continued.markdown

 date:   2025-03-17 10:50:12 +0800
 categories: numbers
 ---
-added 22 July 2025: [preprint](/assets/numbers/pi.pdf) about the Legendre duality for these summations of Farey series.

-Consider a simple continued fraction
+17 March 2025 Consider a simple continued fraction

 $a_{0}\in \mathbb{Z} , a_{n}\in \mathbb{Z}_{\geq 0},
 \quad \xi=a_0+\cfrac{1}{a_1+\cfrac{1}{a_2+\cfrac{1}{a_3+\ddots}}}=\left[a_0, a_1, \dotsc\right].$